tacoscbrock-cloud/Lab_ExampleClock/README.md

 # Lab_ExampleClock

-Download and drag it to blueJ.
+Download and Drag to blueJ.
+After Compiling run main not new JMath.